 There are numerous selections of bus companies that go to La Union from Pasay or Cubao.
 Just take a bus bound for San Juan.
 You can also take buses that go to Vigan and Laoag.
 Just make sure to get off at Urbiztondo beach.
 Bus travel time takes between 6-7 hours and it might cost you around Php400 one way.

 Siquijor is the little island province off Visayas that is known for mystical stories of black magic and witchcraft.
 And it can’t be more unromantic than that.
 Unless you have a totally different kink.
 But you do you, brother.
 My point is, if you are looking for romantic getaway, then look elsewhere.
-Because Siquijor might not entice honeymooners but it is surely magical on its own.
+Because Siquijor might not entice honeymooners but it is surely magical on its own and there are lots of things to do in Siquijor that you can enjoy despite travelling solo.
 You can enjoy snorkelling, beach bumming and diving alone with this place without witnessing couples doing the cliche “follow me” instagram shots.